yuanchaosu/yuanchaosu.github.io/contents/home.md

 ##### 🔴 University of Macau / Xi'an University of Science and Technology
 ##### 🔴 Department of Computer and Information Science / College of Geomatics
 ##### 🔴 Member of the Remote Sensing Professional Committee of the Chinese Society of Image and Graphics
+##### 🔴 Member of the Committee of Cross-Disciplinary Forum on Artificial Intelligence and Remote Sensing
 ##### 🔴 IEEE Senior Member

 [![ORCID](https://img.shields.io/badge/ORCID-A6CE39?logo=orcid&logoColor=white)](https://orcid.org/0000-0002-4776-0862)